Picture a scenario where you’ve just finished playing a casual game of soccer with a group of friends.

 Whilst some of them are handed to fans as souvenirs after matches, a lot of them are safely kept away by the referee after the 90 minutes have concluded.

-And it’s also worth pointing out that unwritten traditions allow players to keep a soccer ball at home if they manage to scoring a hat-trick during a game.
+And it’s also worth pointing out that unwritten traditions allow players to keep them at home if they manage to score three goals during a game.

 Before I wrap things up with a short summary, I just want to highlight the fact that you don’t need some massive storage space in order to keep your soccer ball in the best possible condition.